Cruachan (band): History

-The year 1995 saw the release of Cruachan's debut album Tuatha na Gael, an album that "suffered under poor production."
-On the strength of this album, the band received attention from Century Media Records.
-The band found it amazing to receive interest from "such a big label" but were dismayed at the terms and conditions of the offered recording deal.
-They refused to sign a "very poor contract" that would have given the record label "the rights to change every aspect of our music."
+Cruachan released debut album Tuatha na Gael in 1995, an album that "suffered under poor production."
+The band received attention from "big label" Century Media Records, though the band were dismayed at the terms and conditions offered.
+They refused to sign a "very poor contract" that would give the label "the rights to change every aspect of our music."
 After "lengthy negotiations failed to yield a deal with Century Media Records", the band disbanded in 1997.